graninas/Hydra/README.md

 The Hydra Project
 =================

-An all-in-one framework for constructing Haskell apps which has the following possibilities out of the box:
+An all-in-one framework for constructing Haskell apps with the following possibilities out of the box:

 - Multithreading